History of Mongolia: Xianbei (147–234)

-Rouran state (330–555)
+Rouran Khaganate (330–555)

-A branch of the Xianbei, the Rouran (also known as Nirun) were consolidated under Mugulyu.
-In the late 5th century, the Rouran established a powerful nomadic empire spreading generally farther north of Northern Wei.
-It was probably the Rouran who first used the title khan.
+A branch of the Xianbei, the Rouran (also known as Nirun) were consolidated under Mugulü.
+In the late 5th century, the Rouran established a powerful nomadic empire spreading north of the Northern Wei.
+It was probably the Rouran who first used the title khan for their supreme rulers.
 The Rouran ruled Mongolia, eastern Kazakhstan, part of Gansu, northern Xinjiang, Inner Mongolia, parts of Northeastern China and southern Siberia.
-The Hephthalite Empire was a vassal state to the Rouran for 100 years.
-Shelun assumed the title of Khagan in 402 landmarking the establishment of the state of the Rouran Khaganate.
+The Hephthalites was a vassal state to the Rouran for 100 years.
+Shelun assumed the title of khagan in 402 landmarking the establishment of the Rouran Khaganate.
 The Tuoba waged long wars against the Rouran Khaganate.
-The Altai Turkics that were subjects of the Rouran revolted in 552 establishing the Turkic Khaganate.
-The Rouran Khaganate was finally defeated by the Turkics in 555.
-Part of the Rouran left the present territory of Mongolia.
-A number of historians maintain that they established the Avarian Kaganate between the river Danube and the Carpathian Mountains.
+The Göktürks that were subjects of the Rouran revolted in 552 establishing the Turkic Khaganate.
+The Rouran Khaganate was finally defeated by the Göktürks in 555.
+Some of the Rouran left the present territory of Mongolia.
+A number of historians maintain that they established the Avarian Khaganate between the river Danube and the Carpathian Mountains.
 The Rourans that stayed in Mongolia became the ancestors of the Tatar tribes.
 The Tatars and other Mongol tribes lived in the eastern part Mongolia during the Turkic period.
 Other Mongols that migrated east returned in the 8th century.

 Turkic period (555–840)

-Turkic Khaganates (552–630, 682-744), Tang rule (646-682)
+Turkic Khaganates (552–630, 682–744), Tang rule (646–682)

 The Northern Wei in northern China was disintegrating rapidly because of revolts of semi-tribal Tuoba military forces that were opposed to being sinicized, when disaster struck the flourishing Rouran Khaganate.
-The Altai Turkics (Orkhon Turkics, Göktürks), known as "Tujue" to Chinese chroniclers, were subjects to the Rouran and served as blacksmiths for them.
-In 552 AD the Göktürks revolted against their Rouran rulers.
-The uprising began in the Altai Mountains, where many of the Türk were serfs working the iron mines.
-Therefore, the revolt of the Turkics of 552 is often called the "Blacksmiths' rebellion".
-The uprising was headed by Bumin, who became the founder of the Turkic Khaganate.
+In 552 AD the Göktürks –who were subjects to the Rouran and served as blacksmiths– revolted against their Rouran rulers.
+The uprising began in the Altai Mountains, where many were serfs working the iron mines.
+Therefore, the Göktürks revolt of 552 is often called the "Blacksmiths' rebellion".
+The uprising was headed by Bumin Qaghan, who became the founder of the First Turkic Khaganate.
 Thus, from the outset of their revolt, they had the advantage of controlling what had been one of the major bases of Rouran power.
-Between 546 and 553, the Türks overthrew the Rouran and established themselves as the most powerful force in Central Asia.
+Between 546 and 553, the Göktürks overthrew the Rouran and established themselves as the most powerful force in Central Asia.